Benita02/GO-CLI_weather-app/README.md

-#GO CLI WEATHER APP
+# GO CLI WEATHER APP
-A brief description of what this project does and who it's for

 A CLI weather application written in Go that allows users to retrieve weather information by making web requests to APIs, parsing JSON responses, and utilizing command-line flags.
 This project explores concepts such as working with APIs, JSON parsing, handling command-line inputs, and asynchronous programming using channels.